huggingface/optimum-intel/examples/openvino/stable-diffusion/README.md

 * [laion400m](https://huggingface.co/datasets/laion/laion400m)

 But it can be easily extended to other datasets.
->**Note**: laion2B* datasets are being downloaded on-fly durint the fine-tuning process.
+>**Note**: laion2B* datasets are being downloaded on-fly during the fine-tuning process.
 No need to store them locally.

 ## Prerequisites
 * Install Optimum-Intel for OpenVINO: